-An email marketing strategy is a set of procedures that a marketer identifies and follows to achieve desired marketing goals from email advertising.
-This plan of actions gives the businesses a direct channel of communication with prospects and customers for brand promotion.
+An email marketing strategy is a set of procedures that a marketer identifies and follows to achieve desired marketing goals with email advertising.
+This plan of action gives the businesses a direct channel of communication with prospects and customers for brand promotion.

-- Why is an email marketing strategy important
+Why is it essential to have an email marketing strategy?

 - Set email marketing goals